-Officers-The committee sometimes receives bylaws that fail to list the offices of the branch.
-While the list of branch offices set forth in Article 4 of the Constitution for the Government of Subordinate and Federal

-Branches (CGSFB) would govern in the absence of specific provision in the bylaws, it would be preferable to list those offices directly in the bylaws because it is important that the membership know readily what the branch offices are.
-In addition, the Constitution allows the branch board of trustees to consist of three or five members.
+Officers-The committee sometimes receives bylaws that fail to list the officers of the branch.
+While the list of branch offices set forth in Article 4 of the CGSFB would govern in the absence of a specific provision in the bylaws, it would be preferable to list those offices directly in the bylaws, because it is important that the members know readily what the branch offices are.
+In addition, the NALC Constitution allows the branch board of trustees to consist of three or five members.
 The bylaws should specify the number of trustees.

 Term of office-Article 4, Section 2 of the CGSFB states: "All officers shall be elected for a term of one (1), two (2), or three (3) years, at the option of the Branch, or until their successors are duly elected and installed."
-The bylaws should specify which term of office the branch opted for.
+The bylaws should specify which term length the branch elected.

 Elections-Article 5, Section 4 of the CGSFB states: "Election of officers shall take place at a time prescribed by the Branch bylaws."
-The Constitution requires that the branch bylaws specify the exact date of the elections.
+The NALC Constitution requires that the branch bylaws specify the exact date of the elections.
 If the election is by mail, the date on which ballots are due should be set forth.
 It would be sufficient to indicate that the election will be held at a branch meeting.
 In addition, the bylaws should state when nominations will take place.
 (Article 5, Section 5 (b) of the CGSFB requires that nominations be held at a regular or special meeting of the branch not less than four weeks before the date of the election, but not less than 10 days after the notice of nomination and election has been sent out.)

-Delegate elections-Article 5, Section 4 of the CGSFB states: Election of delegates and alternate delegates to the national and state association convention shall be made no later than December of the year preceding the convention year.
+Delegate elections-Article 5, Section 4 of the CGSFB states: "Election of delegates and alternate delegates to the National and State Association Convention shall be made no later than December of the year preceding the convention year."
 Again, the date, place and manner for nomination and election should be stated in the bylaws.

-Stewards-Article 4, Section 5 of the CGSFB states: "Branches having members in two or more stations may make provisions in their bylaws for station delegates. representatives or shop stewards to be appointed or elected."
-In these instances, the branch bylaws should specify how the branch has decided to choose its stewardselection by the general membership, election by station or by appointment.
+Stewards-Article 4, Section 5 of the CGSFB states: "Branches having members in two or more stations may make provisions in their bylaws for station delegates, representatives or shop stewards to be appointed or elected."
+In these instances, the branch bylaws should specify how the branch has decided to choose its stewards-election by the general membership, election by station or by appointment.

-Dues-Article 7, Section 1 of the CGSFB provides that initiation fees and dues shall be fixed in the bylaws and payable in advance, provided that regular members with 50 years' membership shall be exempt from the payment of dues, fines and assessments.
+Dues-Article 7, Section 1 of the CGSFB provides: "Initiation fees and dues shall be fixed in the bylaws and payable in advance, provided that regular members with 50 years' membership shall be exempt from the payment of dues, fines and assessments."
 Branch bylaws must specify the amount of branch dues.
 If the branch dues are the same as the minimum dues required by Article 7, Section 2 of the NALC Constitution (not the CGSFB), it would be sufficient to so indicate.
 But the branch dues must be listed in the bylaws.

-Again, these are just a few examples of language that must be included in all branch bylaws.
+These are just a few examples of language that must be included in all branch bylaws.
 To assist branches that may be considering revising its bylaws, the committee recommends that branches refer to the CGSFB as a guide.
 For more information concerning branch elections, please consult the NALC Regulations Governing Branch Election Procedures.
+This guide is available online at nalc.org.